DBAIWangGroup/nns_benchmark/data/README.md

 - [Audio](https://www.dropbox.com/s/1hhaz08i3qk4ett/audio.zip?dl=0).
 Audio contains about 0.05 million 192-d audio feature vectors extracted by Marsyas library from DARPA TIMIT audio speed dataset.
 - [Cifar](https://pan.baidu.com/s/1eR2juO6).
 Cifar is a labeled subset of TinyImage dataset, which consists of 60000 32 × color images in 10 classes, with each image represented by a 512-d GIST feature vector.
+- [Deep](https://pan.baidu.com/s/1eR2juO6).
+Deep dataset contains deep neural codes of natural images obtained from the activations of a convolutional neural network, which contains about 1 million data points with 256 dimensions.

 More datasets evaluated in our [NNS Experimental Evaluation paper](https://arxiv.org/abs/1610.02455) will be uploaded soon.